Hospitalism

 Hospitalism (or anaclitic depression in its sublethal form) was a pediatric diagnosis used in the 1930s to describe infants who wasted away while in a hospital.
 The symptoms could include decreased physical development and disruption of perceptual-motor skills and language.
 In the first half of the 20th century, hospitalism was discovered to be linked to social deprivation between an infant and its caregiver.
-The term was used by the psychotherapist René Spitz in 1945, but the term can be traced back as early as 1897.
+The term was in use in 1945, but the term can be traced back as early as 1897.

 It appears under adjustment disorders at F43.2, in the World Health Organization's classification of diseases, ICD-10.

 History

 In 1945, the psychoanalyst René Spitz published an article in which he explained how deprivation of social interactions can lead to a condition named "hospitalism" in infants.
 According to Spitz, young children who are cared for in institutions can suffer from severe impairment in their development because they are not provided with sufficient maternal care.
 Spitz did not coin the term "hospitalism," which can be traced back to the end of the 19th century.
-In 1897, Floyd M. Crandall published an article in the Archive of Pediatrics in which he used the term to describe a condition in institutionalized infants characterized by loss of weight, susceptibility to various diseases, and ultimately death.
+In 1897 Floyd M. Crandall published an article in Archive of Pediatrics in which he used the term to describe a condition in institutionalized infants characterized by loss of weight, susceptibility to various diseases, and ultimately death.
 According to Crandall, this high mortality rate of institutionalized children under one-year-old was suspected to be caused by a lack of hygiene, food, air, exercise and personal contact.

 After rapid growth in welfare centres for infants at the beginning of the 20th century, hospitalism became a more public concern.
 One solution that was offered was the improvement of general hygiene to avoid the spread of infections.
 Breastfeeding became increasingly important since it was considered to provide sufficient nutrition and to improve the infants' immune systems, which helped to reduce the mortality rate.
 The assumption that infants had no social competence or dependence on personal interactions had developed.
 Nurses began to replace the mothers' role for institutionalized infants, and mothers were usually not allowed to visit their children more than once a week.
 This was supposed to minimize the risk of infections and was considered to be a solution to hospitalism.
-The pediatrician Meinhard von Pfaundler criticized this approach and argued that this rational and distant care would damage the infants’ physical and emotional well-being.
+The pediatrician Meinhard von Pfaundler criticized this approach and argued that this rational and distant care would damage the infants' physical and emotional well-being.
 He claimed that children needed more external stimulation than was provided in the environment of hospitals.